 How are PAR levels used in the hospitality industry?

-Restaurants, bars, cafes and other hospitality businesses work with high volumes of perishable food & beverage inventory that is sensitive to waste.
+Restaurants, bars, cafes and other hospitality businesses work with high volumes of perishable food and beverage inventory that is sensitive to waste.
 Because of this, and the reliance on rapid inventory turnover, the PAR level method offers a better system of inventory management.

 To calculate a product’s PAR level, examine historical inventory data to determine average weekly usage before adding the safety stock allowance to accommodate a spike in demand or shipping delay.